-With the June 28, 2025, deadline looming, this FAQ explains how the European Accessibility Act affects businesses, detailing its scope, penalties, and practical compliance steps.
+The EAA has been enforceable since June 28, 2025.
+This FAQ explains how the European Accessibility Act affects businesses, detailing its scope, penalties, and practical compliance steps.

-To help you prepare, we’ve compiled clear answers to the most common legal and practical questions we've received in the last couple of weeks surrounding the EAA and its implementation in each EU member state.
+To help navigate compliance, we’ve compiled clear answers to the most common legal and practical questions we've received in the last couple of weeks surrounding the EAA and its implementation in each EU member state.

 The European Accessibility Act is a pan-EU law that requires certain digital goods and services to be accessible to persons with disabilities.
 While the EAA doesn’t mandate WCAG by name, most EU member states are aligning their national laws with WCAG 2.1 AA or the broader EN 301 549 standard, which references WCAG.